The Top 100 Foods High In Polyphenols

 17. Blackcurrant (758 mg per 100g)

-Similar to elderberries, blackcurrants have a wide variety of uses, and they are popular as jam, jelly, tea, and even candy.
+Similar to elderberries, blackcurrants have a versatile range of uses, commonly being used to make jam, jelly, tea, and even candy.

-The flavor is very popular, and a wide variety of blackcurrant-flavored goods are available in stores.
+The flavor is very popular, and a wide variety of blackcurrant-flavored products available.

-However, most of these products are just processed sugar, and it is better to stick to the real thing.
+However, many of these products are high in sugar, making it advisable to stick to the fruit.

 Blackcurrants provide a range of phenolic acids and flavonoids (20).